“When The Road Bends You Cannot Walk Straight”. (A Roma proverb)

 It’s been an interesting journey following this rabbit hole that began from reading Philip Auerswald article from the “Nautilus online” magazine about civilization being built on code.
 I’ve done a number of speeches on this topic at toastmasters that has just led me further down the rabbit hole.
 One of these speeches looks at whether cultures are influenced by civilizations being built on code; and so further down the rabbit hole I burrow!

-Since my last blog entry where I drifted around the concept of who really is a true blooded native, the wind has blown me over to my own “known” heritage.
-In the past I have stirred the waters with Ancestry.ca and have managed to unravel some of my mother’s heritage.
+Since my last blog entry where I drifted around the concept of who really is a true blooded native, the wind has now blown me over to my own “known” heritage.
+In the past I have stirred the waters with Ancestry.ca and managed to unravel some of my mother’s heritage.
 But, I have not got anywhere with my dad’s side leaving me very frustrated as what I do know about the Polo family I find intriguing.

 As far back as I know my dad’s blood line is Italian and Austrian.
 One thing that’s interesting here is the part of Italy we come from; it’s a place called Trieste which lies on the top eastern corner of Italy.